 How to Reduce Toxic Score in SEO

-Toxic backlinks can at once jeopardize your website online's reputation with Google, and must be dealt with with care.
+Toxic backlinks can directly jeopardize your website's reputation with Google, and should be dealt with care.

 Actionable Tips: